Skip to main content

 Do this in order: verify liabilities, align checkout to those liabilities, align policies to checkout promises, then align support workflows for tax questions, refunds, disputes, and data-rights requests.
 For a step-by-step walkthrough, see How to Automate Invoicing with Stripe for a Webflow Site.

 Treat this as an operating decision, not just a launch moment.
-Before you go live, write down your answers to these three questions, assign each one to you or a partner tool, and add this line under each item: Add review frequency after verification.
+Before you go live, write down your answers to these three questions, assign each one to you or a partner tool, and set a review cadence for each item once the source record has been verified.

 Can you clearly name which layer owns authentication, payments, gating, and member data?
 If you are using a membership layer with Webflow, verify the handoff points in the live build: confirm the "Add Memberstack to Webflow" step, review the custom attributes in Designer, and document what is owned in Webflow versus the membership layer.
 If ownership is vague, treat it as unresolved until you define a source of truth.